-Private health insurance is any plan from an insurance company and not the government.
+Private health insurance is any plan that comes from an insurance company instead of the government.

 Find Cheap Health Insurance Quotes in Your Area